BitcoinDesign/Guide/guide/daily-spending-wallet/requesting.md

 Having the option to quickly generate a personalised QR code of your node ID from the home screen is recommended.

-This form of reusable payment request is not widely supported but offer a unique, way for users to make payments, tip users, and send messages over the Lightning network.
+This form of reusable payment request is not widely supported but offer a unique, way for users to make payments, tip users, and send messages over the Lightning Network.

 </div>